uwits/uwits.github.io/_exec/fraser.md

 ---
 layout: exec
-sort: 6
+sort: 8
-title: Stewart Wilson
+title: Fraser Marnham
-position: Events Coordinator
+position: First Year Representative
 excerpt: "Stewart is the Events...."
-image:
+image: /img/execs/fraser.jpg
 ---

 This is markdown.
 You can **bold** things.